 My call is this…

-- Each of us through our personal profiles, need to portray a positive image of ourselves.
+- Each of us through our online personal profiles, need to portray a positive image of ourselves.

 - We should use these platforms to promote and sell our talents, skills, interests and businesses.